 Storage space in the living room can often feel awkward or out of place.
 While you want to maintain a level of formality, you also want to create a comfortable retreat with easy access to essentials like throw blankets, books, other entertainment essentials.
 With a little creativity, you can get the most out of every square inch (mainly if you live in a small space).

 Scroll through our inspiration guide to lose the clutter and gain plenty of storage.

 Opt for Clever Furniture

-In this living room, we're digging that the sofa provides extended storage with a built-in wood surface, proving that stylish statement furniture can also be functional and comfortable.
+In this living room, we're digging that the sofa provides extended storage with a built-in wood surface.
+The adjustable cushions and simple frame prove that stylish statement furniture can also be functional and comfortable.
 Notice how it offers up a large side table and a backboard to hang your loose items, like a pair of headphones.
-If your space isn't large enough for a sofa like this one or you've already invested in a sofa and don't want to buy a new one in this style, the trick is to utilize all your surface areas to keep things looking clean.

 Ditch Bulky Furniture, and Reach for the Ceiling

 No matter how many nooks and crannies you utilize, sometimes there just isn't enough room to store all your things.
 But that doesn't mean your belongings have to stay strewn about your furniture and floors.
 Instead, think about ways to use your walls and ceilings to make your living room feel larger and more organized.
 Floating shelves are both stylish and functional, and hanging hooks are also a great way to keep linens, blankets, and hats nice and tidy.
 We also love how this room used a bench to keep things neat.